bentaps/strupnet/README.md

 ## `VolNet`: Volume-preserving neural networks

-This module neural networks with unit Jacobian determinant.
+This module implements neural networks with unit Jacobian determinant.
 The `VolNet` is constructed from compositions of `SympNets`, and therefore requires you to pass through arguments that define one of the above `SympNets`.
 See the below example on how it's initialised.

 ### Basic example
 ```python